bimzty/bimzty.github.io/README.md

 Tutor：Boon Giin Lee (World top2% Scientist) https://research.nottingham.edu.cn/en/persons/boon-giin-lee<br>
 This research is expected to publish a research article.

-2. I am studying two certified online courses related to Data Science provided by the University of California, Santa Cruz.
-They are Relational Database Design and SQL Programming (https://www.ucsc-extension.edu/courses/relational-database-design-and-sql-programming/) and Java Programming I (https://extendedstudies.ucsd.edu/).
+2. I am studying two certified online courses related to Data Science.
+They are Introduction to Databases (https://extension.berkeley.edu/search/publicCourseSearchDetails.do?method=load&courseId=40645) by UC Berkley and Java Programming I (https://www.ucsc-extension.edu/courses/java-programming-i/) by UC Santa Cruz.
 My ability will be officially tested through coursework and exams and certified by UCSC.
 Each of these courses has 3 units of credit in the US system.

 ***